Why am I not losing weight on Mounjaro?

 One reason this can happen is that when you first start losing weight, you usually lose more weight faster as you're making significant changes to your diet and starting medication.
 As you lose weight quickly, your body can kick into 'survival mode'.
 This is when your body starts storing more calories as fat to make sure you have reserves.
 When this happens, your weight loss journey slows down, but this is only temporary.

 Another cause of a weight loss plateau is water weight.
 Our bodies are made up of 60% water, and when we introduce exercise, start a diet and make lifestyle changes, we can lose 'water weight' rapidly, but this isn't fat loss.
 This water is also quickly replaced, so while you may suddenly see a large change on the scales, it could be water weight, and temporary.
-This can make it feel like you're losing less weight than you thought or that you're gaining weight, but it's just part of the process.
-You will still be losing fat, and while losing water weight is temporary, the fat you lose can lead to long-term weight loss if you stick to your routine.

 Whatever is causing a weight loss plateau, it's important to remember that it's normal, and there are things you can do to keep your journey going.

-If you can’t figure out why you’re experiencing a weight loss plateau, or it’s going on indefinitely, you should speak to one of our doctors.
+If you cannot figure out why you’re experiencing a weight loss plateau, or it’s going on indefinitely, you should speak to one of our doctors.
 They can advise you and discuss your options if you need to make a change.

 Weight loss plateaus are a normal part of the weight loss process and are usually temporary.